 Costs of Providing Services of Instructional Personnel.

 Instructors.
-All instructors in approved programs, with the exception of substitute teachers, teacher aides and paraprofessionals, must possess a valid current Colorado CTE Credential issued by the Board pursuant to the Administrators’ Handbook.
+All instructors in approved programs, with the exception of substitute teachers, teacher aides and paraprofessionals, must possess a valid current Colorado CTE Credential, license, or authorization issued by CDE or a two-year Institution of Higher Education pursuant to the Administrators’ Handbook.
+This includes specialty CTE Credentials such as for a work-based learning coordinator.
 Enrollment and costs associated with an instructor (including costs of equipment and supplies in a one

 person program) are not eligible to claim for funding for any period of time the instructor's credentials was not current and valid.

 Administrators and Job Development/Placement Specialists.
 Districts may claim the eligible costs of CTE administrators and job development/placement specialists.
-The District’s request for the approval must specify the percentage of time the administrator or specialist spends on CTE duties.
+The District’s request for the approval must specify the percentage of time the administrator or specialist spends on CTE duties as supported by documentation retained by the district.
 Such staff must possess a valid CTE credential appropriate for the performed duties pursuant to the Administrators’ Handbook.
 Costs are not reportable for any period of time that a valid credential is not maintained.

 Eligible Costs.
 The following costs paid by a district for instructors and approved administrators and job development/placement specialists are eligible costs: